Kauai: The Food that Keeps Me Coming Back

 Note: there are some rather aggressive chicken that call the Musubi truck seating area home–be assertive against them!

 Island Country Market (Coconut Marketplace)- I’ve had breakfast at Island Country or Island Gourmet Markets probably 40 or more times.
 I’ve never eaten Lunch or Dinner there.
 This is a chain, run by ABC stores.
-They have a Food counter, a so-so coffee bar and grab and go items (skip them).
+They have a Food counter, a so-so coffee bar and grab and go items.
+If you don’t have a kitchen and are staying nearby this place will save you.
 For me I’m here for two reasons: Kimchee Fried Rice with BBQ Pork and Eggs and their Ube Haupia Pie.

 Especially if you don’t have breakfast at your hotel and you’re staying near by come here.
 Prices are good, breakfast is decent and you’re right in the Coconut Marketplace so if you plan it right you can have a Farmer’s market day here, and grab shave ice afterward.
 (Yelp)

 Wailua Drive In This is a hard one to review because I have a lot of history with the building.
 In the same building as Saimin Dojo used to be (same owners I think) now sits Wailua Drive in.
-The menu is some of the favorites from Saimin Dojo but the best Saimin (The title picture) on the island is gone ???
+The menu is some of the favorites from Saimin Dojo but the best Saimin (The title picture) on the island is gone.
+Why!???

 Plate lunches that 2 people could share.
 Salty, meaty deliciousness with furikake rice and savory mac salad.
 Wailua Drive in takes seriously the challenge of filling an 8×8 togo container.
 For the kids the SPAM Musubi here are fully wrapped, not like too many places who don’t use enough seaweed.
-(Yelp)
+(Yelp).
+They make these tiny ube cheesecake, they’re bite sized and absolutely delicious:

 Yes, this is one of the best restaurants on the island.
 (Not sure how good the Auto Zone is).